 It’s a well known fact that over 90% of home buyers search online for their next home, which is the beginning of the sales funnel for a real estate agent:

-- Buyer contacts their agent for a viewing
+- He/she contacts their agent for a viewing

 - Buyer writes an offer on a property

-A key tool to convert online buyer eyeballs into more physical viewings and therefore more buyer interest, faster sales and higher closing prices are amazing photos.
-However, even professional real estate photography can leave a vacant space looking void and empty.
+And the key tool to convert online buyer eyeballs into more physical viewings, faster sales, and higher closing prices are amazing photos.

-In a similar way that an agent helps buyers visualize themselves in their future home by having their sellers take down personal photos from the walls, so adding photorealistic virtual furniture to a vacant space can help online home buyers visualize a space.
+In a similar way that an agent helps buyers visualize themselves in their future home by having their sellers take down personal photos from the walls, adding photo-realistic virtual furniture to a vacant space can help online home buyers visualize a space.

-On the flipside, when you are interviewing with a new prospective home seller, having a few examples of your virtual staging offerings can really leave an impression and help you win new listings.
-This is best presented as part of your comprehensive media marketing strategy, which for most listings should include professional photos, a single property website and possibly some combination of virtual or 3D tours, virtual staging and a video walkthrough.
+On the flip side, when you’re interviewing with a new prospective home seller, having a few examples of your virtual staging offerings can really leave an impact and help you win new listings.

 Which Rooms Should Be Virtually Staged?